CPI vs DPI What Is The Basic Difference!

 Generally, CPI(Counts Per Inch) actually indicates the number of steps the mouse will report with the movement of one inch.
 So simply it introduces you to the sensitivity of the mouse.
 Meanwhile, the technical term sensitivity refers to how much your mouse covers your display with the physical movement of it.
 In other words, You can call it as the ratio between the mouse pointer`s movement and the physical movement of the mouse.

 Statistically, a mouse with a CPI settings of 800, allows you to move your pointer 800 pixels on the screen with a single inch physical movement of your mouse.

-The majority of the professional gamers are love to use the gaming mouse with 3000 CPI settings or below.
+The majority of the professional gamers love to use the gaming mouse with 3000 CPI settings or below.
 So, it’s not too cool with 16000 capabilities of CPI settings.

 The term “Pixels Dots” is very analogous to the “CMYK Dots” of a digital printer, which are the greatest miss-conception and the reason behind the confusion of CPI vs DPI.
 And unknowingly all of the people use DPI in the place of CPI or PPI.
-If you ever use a gaming mouse or if you go to buy a new one, surely you may see the DPI switch attached with the mouse.
+If you ever use a gaming mouse or if you go to buy a new one, surely you may see the DPI switch attached to the mouse.

 A Bit more of CPI vs DPI

 Now you know a little bit about the CPI, DPI.
 So I am going to tell you the deeper information about the technical approaches of CPI vs DPI with an example.
 Some companies promise you to deliver the mouse along with a better quality switch(like 800DPI).
 But what they actually do is they scatter a rumor about their product and they don`t help the gamers, they only create a hype around them.
 People think they’re experiencing the level best features of modern technology.
 But actually, it is nothing but the smoke in the air.

 Let`s get an example to understand the topic quickly.